jed204/untzuntzserver/README.md

-ustackserver
+stackserver
 ============

 A server for API interaction

-The UStack API Server provides the base of the API with components such as:
+The Stack API Server provides the base of the API with components such as:

 * HTTP listener
 * API call setup/management